How Geoblockchain Could Curb ‘Conflict Diamond’ Trade

 Beyond Country of Origin

 Until recently, major jewellery retailers such as Tiffany and DeBeers could only identify a gem’s country of origin.
 Neither the businesses nor the mines they sourced from had the technology to trace every diamond from processor to showroom.
-Now IBM and DeBeers have partnered with Signet Jewelers to create a blockchain-based tracking program, according to the Times article.
+Now IBM and DeBeers have partnered with Signet Jewellers to create a blockchain-based tracking program, according to the Times article.
 Through that system, called Tracr, jewelers will be able to identify which mines their merchants patronize.
 That information will enable them to be more discerning in their purchases, rather than rejecting outright any diamonds from certain countries.

 Companies in adjacent industries are also using location intelligence technologies for transparency.
 Nespresso, known for its single-serving coffee products, has painstakingly documented the origins of its coffee.
 Leaders of the company’s sustainability program use GIS to monitor the health and farming practices of 75,000 farms around the world.
 With location intelligence produced by GIS, Nespresso helps its farmers cultivate the most flavorful beans and get them to market faster, while updating customers on those efforts.